wormhole-foundation/wormhole/SECURITY_CONTEXT.md

 Before submitting a finding, check whether it matches a pattern below.
 Each entry describes a bug class that researchers commonly report, and explains why it does not apply to this codebase (or why the risk is accepted).
+Bounty submissions that fit the below description will be automatically closed.

 ## Non-issues

+### Any impact that assumes control over a quorum of signing keys as a precondition

+**Why this is accepted:**

+If an attacker can control a quorum of Guardian Keys (or other signing keys depending on the context), they would have full control of the protocol.
+Achieving this would involve simultaneous compromise of heterogeneous infrastructure operated by independent parties (i.e. the Guardians).
+This is invalid as an axiom for a proof-of-concept given that it's infeasible without supporting evidence.

-### The Token Bridges (WTT Transfers) do not support tokens that are malicious or attacker-controlled
+### The Token Bridges (Wrapped Token Transfers) do not support tokens that are malicious or attacker-controlled

 **Why this is accepted:**
 Registering tokens is permissionless by design.
 It is trivial for an attacker to create a rug-pull token